initpy/go-book/more-methods.rst

     | Bob's work phone is:  333-222
     | Bob's personal phone is:  777-444-XXXX

+Great!
+So now you ask,

-*Great!
-Now, what does all this have to do with methods?* Attaboy, you didn't forget the main subject of the chapter.
+  "*Now, what does all this have to do with methods?*"

+Attaboy, you didn't forget the main subject of the chapter.
+Kudos.

 Methods on anonymous fields
 ===========================